IvanW5X/CS362-Winter2025-Team20-TalkTask/configuration.md

 * Currently investigating

 ## Additional Notes
-* To store and hide our API key and other sensitive information, consider the following directions.
+* To store and hide your own API key and other sensitive information, consider the following directions.
 * cd path/to/project/directory
-* Add a .env file to the project root
+* Add a .env file to the project root directory
-* Add "AI_API_KEY=API_KEY" to the .env file and replave API_KEY with the actual API key
+* Add "AI_API_KEY=API_KEY" to the .env file and replace API_KEY with the actual API key